temporalio/proposals/go/workflow-interceptor-updates.md

 * Provide feature parity with Java SDK and other missing features (see https://github.com/temporalio/sdk-go/issues/529)
 * Add activity interceptors
 * Make inbound interceptors future-proof for argument addition
+* Examples for altering headers both via interceptors and client wrappers

 **These updates are known to NOT be backwards-compatible**